NetworkGradeLinux/mion-docs/docs/adds-and-ends.md

 Initial Support for
 [Dent](https://github.com/NetworkGradeLinux/mion-docs/wiki/mion-Dent-support)
-has been added.
+has been added; currently only the delta-TN48M switch has Dent support.
 The mion dev wiki has
 [up to date information](https://github.com/NetworkGradeLinux/mion-docs/wiki/mion-Dent-support) on this subject.